coroot/coroot/docs/docs/configuration/prometheus.md

 # Prometheus

 Coroot uses Prometheus to store metrics.
+Alternatively, you can configure ClickHouse as your metrics storage backend instead of Prometheus.

 To integrate Coroot with Prometheus, go to the **Project Settings**, click on **Prometheus**, and define the Prometheus address and credentials as shown in the following example:

 <img alt="Prometheus Configuration" src="/img/docs/prometheus_configuration.png" class="card w-1200"/>